Which Ayurvedic medicine can reduce TB drug toxicity?

 Welcome to icliniq.com.

-The allopathic antitubercular treatment causes toxicity and damage to liver and kidney.
-It is nice to hear that you are conscious of it.
-You can take Sarvakalp Kwath (Punarnava, Bhoomi amla, Makoy) one tablespoon twice a day with an equal amount of water after meals.
-It helps to improve your concern.
-You can also take Liv 52 (Caper bush, wild Chicory, Arjuna) syrup 2 teaspoons twice a day after meals and Punarnavasava (Draksha, Honey, Misri) one tablespoon twice a day with an equal amount of water after meals.
+The allopathic antitubercular treatment can cause toxicity and damage to the liver and kidneys.
+It is good to hear that you are aware of this.
+You can take Sarvakalp kwath (which includes punarnava, bhoomi amla, and makoy), one tablespoon twice a day with an equal amount of water after meals.
+This can help address your concerns.
+You may also take Liv 52 (containing caper bush, wild chicory, and arjuna) syrup, two teaspoons twice a day after meals, and Punarnavasava (which contains draksha, honey, and misri), one tablespoon twice a day with an equal amount of water after meals.

 Patient's Query

-Dandelion, Silymarin (milk thistle), Punarnava, Bhoomi amla, Kutki, Guduchi, etc., and many others are said to be good for the liver.
-Which herb according to you is the most potent herb for the liver for drug toxicity, regeneration, fatty liver, etc.?
-Please have a look at the picture.
-One of my friends is taking this tablet Amlycure DS.
-Please see the ingredients.
-Is it possible for such a long list of ingredients to be packed in one small tablet?
-Will Mukta Vati or Sarvakwalp kwath have any interaction with my TB drugs?
-Is it safe?
-Finally, I have heard Arjuna bark; bottle guard juice is very helpful for the heart.
-Is it used for mild blockage of arteries?
+Dandelion, silymarin (milk thistle), punarnava, bhoomi amla, kutki, guduchi, and others are said to be beneficial for the liver.
+In your opinion, which herb is the most potent for addressing drug toxicity, liver regeneration, fatty liver, etc.?
+Please take a look at the picture.
+One of my friends is taking the tablet Amlycure DS.
+Considering the long list of ingredients, is it feasible for all of them to be packed into one small tablet?

 Welcome back to icliniq.com.

-The herbs described by you are single drugs mostly useful in liver disorders.
-But, Amlycure DS or Liv 52 syrup/capsules are a combination of those herbs which are used in liver disorders.
-You can take Amlycure DS (Bhringaraja, Bhuiamla, Giloe, Mooli Swaras) capsule one capsule twice a day with normal water after meals.
-It is a good combination of liver protective medicines.
-You can take both Ayurvedic and allopathic medicines with one hour gap between both.
-Arjuna bark or Bottle guard juice is good for heart issues and blockage.
-You have to remember one thing, just take a gap of one hour between both Ayurvedic and allopathic medicines to get good results.
+The herbs you mentioned are individual remedies, mainly useful for liver disorders.
+However, Amlycure DS or Liv 52 syrup or capsules are combinations of these herbs designed for liver health.
+You can take Amlycure DS (which includes bhringaraja, bhoomi amla, giloe, and mooli swaras), one capsule twice a day with normal water after meals.
+It is a good combination of liver-protective medicines.
+Arjuna bark and bottle gourd juice are beneficial for heart issues and arterial blockage.
+Just remember to maintain a one-hour gap between taking Ayurvedic and allopathic medicines to achieve the best results.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!